-The main source of non-sampling error in the survey arises from coverage issues as the register of Irish multinationals is constantly under development due to the difficulty in locating the foreign affiliates.
-The EuroGroups Register set up by Eurostat aims at having a comprehensive list of multinationals and their affiliates in Europe and will aid toward the completeness of coverage in time.
+The main source of non-sampling error in the survey arises from coverage issues, as the register of Irish multinationals is constantly under development, as the process of locating foreign affiliates is ongoing.
+The EuroGroups Register set up by Eurostat aims at having a comprehensive list of multinationals and their affiliates in Europe and will aid toward the completeness of coverage in in the future.